Can You Become a Chef Without Going to Culinary School?

 While degrees, diplomas, and certifications aren’t requirements for becoming a chef, they can indicate a certain level of proficiency in the culinary arts.

-Culinary certifications through the American Culinary Federation, for example, start with Certified Fundamentals Cook® and progress all the way to Certified Master Chef®—a rank so exclusive, there are only 67 chefs who currently have the designation.
+Culinary certifications through the American Culinary Federation, for example, start with Certified Fundamentals Cook® and progress all the way to Certified Master Chef®—a rank so exclusive that there are fewer than 75 chefs who currently have the designation.

 While these certifications certainly aren’t a prerequisite to becoming a chef, they can help you to prove your expertise and any niches you’ve mastered as you search for jobs or make the case for a promotion.